mihan2002/leave-request-api/README.md

 ### 2. Configure the enviroment

-Change the directory to the `leave-request-api` path.
+Change the directory to `leave-request-api`.

 ```bash
   cd leave-request-api
 ```
 Configuring Application Properties

-Edit src/main/resources/application.properties:
+Edit `src/main/resources/application.properties` as follows to configure the database connection details.

 ```bash
   spring.datasource.url=your_database_url